-Collaborating on research, contributing professional services and licensing our intellectual property are just three of the ways we work with industry, business and government.
+Collaborating on research, contributing to professional services and licensing our intellectual property are just three of the ways we work with industry, business and government.

-We provide a one-stop shop for industry, government and community groups wishing to collaborate with us and connect with our researchers.
+We provide a one-stop shop for industry, government and community groups wishing to collaborate with us and to connect with our researchers.

 Believing in the potential of our work, our goal is to unite with industry partners who recognise the value of our technologies, ideas and expertise and wish to engage in one of a range of partnerships with us.